Payroll-Engine/PayrollEngine.WebApp/Input-Attributes.md

 # Input Attributes
-The case input attributes can be used to control the behaviour of user input.
+The case input attributes can be used to control the behavior of user input.

 | Name                       | Description                               | Type          | Default  | Supported by             |
 |--|--|--|--|--|